-The required core courses for nuclear engineering graduate students are NUCL 504 (radiation), NUCL 510 (reactor physics), NUCL 520 (reactor materials), and NUCL 551 (reactor safety).
-Students without Purdue University undergraduate nuclear engineering background, are required to complete NUCL 501 (nuclear engineering principles) as well as NUCL 504, 510, 520 and 551.
+The required core courses for nuclear engineering graduate students are NUCL 501 (nuclear engineering principles) NUCL 504 (radiation laboratory), NUCL 510 (reactor physics), NUCL 520 (reactor materials), and NUCL 551 (reactor safety).
+Students who took NUCL 200 and 300 at Purdue University are not required to take NUCL 501.
 Students who took NUCL 205 and NUCL 305 as undergraduates at Purdue University are not required to take NUCL 504.
+Students who took equivalent courses from peer institutions may have their courses reviewed for potential equivalences.
+Students from Purdue who took NUCL 200 AND NUCL 300 will NOT receive credit for NUCL 501.
+Students from Purdue who took NUCL 205 AND NUCL 305 will NOT receive credit for NUCL 504.
+The required core courses must be listed as Primary on the POS.

 Students pursuing the thesis option must take a minimum of 24 hours of 500 or 600 level technical courses, including the core courses and 6 hours of mathematics, computer science, or other approved computational courses.
-The project based course NUCL 597 Nuclear Engineering Projects I is not allowed for thesis or course based MSNE degree.
+The project-based courses are not allowed for thesis or course based MSNE degree.
 New technical courses with temporary number NUCL 597 (3 credits hours) with a course title up to 6 credit hours (2 separate courses) are allowed.
-The new NUCL 597 course should be an approved course by graduate committee and Head with details provided on course syllabus, meeting hours, evaluation method, method of grading similar to regular graduate courses in nuclear engineering.
-Students may petition the Graduate Committee to waive the mathematics requirement if they have taken 500-level mathematics or computer science courses elsewhere.
-If a student has undergraduate credit at Purdue for one or more of the core courses, he or she will take other 500 or 600 level technical courses to fulfill the 24 credit hour requirement.
-Any Purdue 500-level or 600-level technical course is an acceptable elective provided that it is consistent with the student's program and objectives.
-Only 500 or 600 level courses are allowed towards course credits including the undergraduate excess courses.
-For special circumstances, a student may include a maximum of 3 credit hours of a needed undergraduate course NUCL 460 on his or her POS.
+The new NUCL 597 course should be an approved course by graduate committee and Head with details provided on course syllabus, meeting hours, evaluation method, and method of grading similar to regular graduate courses in nuclear engineering.
+Students may petition the Graduate Committee to waive the mathematics requirement if they have taken 500 or 600-level mathematics or computer science courses elsewhere.
+Students with undergraduate credit at Purdue for one or more of the core courses will have to take other 500 or 600 level technical courses to fulfill the 24-credit hour requirement.
+Any Purdue 500-level or 600-level technical course (Engineering, Physics, Computer Science, and Mathematics) is an acceptable elective if it is consistent with the student's program and objectives.
+Only 500 or 600 level courses are allowed towards course credits, including any undergraduate excess courses.
+For special circumstances, a student may include a maximum of 3 credit hours of a needed undergraduate course (NUCL 460) on his or her POS.